portworx/cfssl-certs/README.md

 The config file a comma-separated list of values, without any spaces.
 ```
-hostname,<external-DNS>,<AWS-internal-DNS>,<AWS-internal-ip>,<AWS-external-IP>
+<external-DNS>,<external-IP>,<AWS-internal-DNS>,<AWS-internal-IP>
 e.g.
-server01,server01.example.com,ip-ii-ii-ii-iii.region.compute.internal,ii.ii.ii.iii,eee.eee.eee.eee
+server01.example.com,eee.eee.eee.eee,ip-ii-ii-ii-iii.region.compute.internal,ii.ii.ii.iii
 ```
 where the first entry on a line is the external DNS address of the machine.
 This is used as the server name (without the canonical part of the FQDN) when generating the certs.
+The external name up to the first "." will be used for the name of the peer.

 # SETTING UP CERT KEYS